anhem/test-populator/README.md

     *   `CONSTRUCTOR`: Uses the constructor with the most parameters.
     *   `SETTER`: Uses a no-arg constructor, then calls standard setter methods (e.g., `setName()`).
     *   `MUTATOR`: Uses a constructor, then calls any state-changing methods (including fluent setters like `withName()`).
     *   `FIELD`: Uses a no-arg constructor and populates fields directly using reflection.
+(Note: Not compatible with experimental Java Code Generation).
     *   `BUILDER`: Uses a builder pattern (e.g., from Lombok or Immutables).
     *   `STATIC_METHOD`: Uses a public static factory method to create an instance.